sudo-battlekafer/solid-octo-bassoon/README.md

 TODO
 ====

-- add in NAS backup
 - finish tagging the roles (eventually)
 - adding offsite backup lookup
 - add in Packer support for VMware template automation
+- local requirements check/install

-Huge thanks to [TechnoTim](https://github.com/techno-tim) for his work on forking the work and making me inspired to get to this point
+Huge thanks to [TechnoTim](https://github.com/techno-tim) for his work and making me inspired to get to this point.